gadielisawesome/EASEncoderFusion.old/README.md

 Each field of the header code is terminated by a dash character, including the station ID at the end; individual PSSCCC location numbers are also separated by dashes, with a plus (+) separating the last location from the purge time that follows it.

 You can use the above protocol to encode custom EAS messages in the "Generate EAS from Custom Data" feature.
-Example image:
+Like this.

 ![Image consisting of a window with inputs and settings](https://github.com/gadielisawesome/EASEncoderFusion/assets/51249136/0b10359c-7c69-4d4b-8ff4-df360aeb3c92)